Legal

 5. AI & Automated Decision-Making

-ChargePilot uses artificial intelligence to read dispute, transaction, and Integration evidence and to draft dispute-evidence packages, and to make automated decisions about whether to fight a dispute or signal or to refund the Cardholder (including issuing an automated refund through your Connected Stripe Account).
-These decisions weigh signals such as the dispute or alert reason, the strength of available evidence, transaction characteristics, and the economics of pursuing the dispute against the likelihood of a successful defense.
+ChargePilot uses artificial intelligence to read dispute, transaction, alert, and Integration evidence and to draft dispute-evidence packages, and to make automated decisions about whether to fight a dispute or signal or to refund the Cardholder (including issuing an automated refund through your Connected Account, and resolving pre-dispute alerts under the rules the Merchant configures).
+Dispute responses drafted with AI assistance are reviewed by authorized personnel before submission.
+Automated decisions weigh signals such as the dispute or alert reason, the strength of available evidence, transaction characteristics, the Merchant’s configured rules and thresholds, and the economics of pursuing the dispute against the likelihood of a successful defense.

 To protect the integrity of fraud prevention, ChargePilot does not publish the internal scoring, thresholds, or rules used to make these decisions.
 Where the law grants rights regarding solely automated decisions that produce legal or similarly significant effects, affected individuals may have the right to obtain meaningful information about the logic involved (at the level described here), to request human review, and to contest a decision; because Cardholders have no direct relationship with ChargePilot, such requests are generally routed through the relevant Merchant (see Section 12).